 This check watches your Nagios server’s logs and sends events to your Datadog event stream: track service flaps, host state changes, passive service checks, host and service downtimes, and more.
 The check can also send Nagios Perfdata as metrics to Datadog.

-The Nagios check is packaged with the Agent, so simply install the Agent on your Nagios servers.
+The Nagios check is included in the Datadog Agent package, so you don’t need to install anything else on your Nagios servers.

-conf.d directory.
-See the sample nagios.yaml for all available configuration options:
+conf.d/ folder at the root of your Agent’s directory.
+See the sample nagios.d/conf.yaml for all available configuration options:

 init_config: check_freq: 15 # default is 15 instances: - nagios_conf: /etc/nagios3/nagios.cfg # or wherever your main nagios conf is collect_events: True # default is True passive_checks_events: True # default is False collect_host_performance_data: True # default is False collect_service_performance_data: True # default is False